Make Your Own Soap Without Lye (You’ll See What I Mean)

 There are simply so many reasons to love this soap.
 Let’s count the ways, shall we?

-Of course if you make your own melt and pour soap, you will save a bunch of money over store-bought fancy soaps.
-With all the great melt and pour bases, you can make exquisite soaps to rival any “artisan” type homemade soap.
+Of course, if you make your own melt and pour soap, you will save a bunch of money over store-bought fancy soaps.
+With all the great melt-and-pour bases, you can make exquisite soaps to rival any “artisan” type of homemade soap.

 More and more people have sensitivities these days.
 Making your own soap allows you to customize ingredients to your needs.